We receive free entry and meal in exchange for a review, all options are our own.

 Despite being together since we were 15, Chris and I have quite different early experiences of bowling.
 He attended bowling parties when he was at school and then went fairly regularly in his teens.
 I went bowling once as a teenager and was terrible at it, which as a teenager meant I hated it, so I didn’t go again until it was time to take my own children.

 I was dreading it the first time we went.
 The thought of making a fool of myself in shoes that weren’t even my own, really wasn’t appealing.
 It came as a great shock to discover that, as an adult who couldn’t care less what people think of my sporting prowess (or lack there of), I loved it.
 We went quite regularly for a bit, until our local alley closed down.
-When Rollerbowl invited us to come for a game and a meal, we all jumped at the chance.
+When Rollerbowl invited us to come for a game and a meal, we all jumped at the chance for some family fun.

 A Game of Bowling